Unlock the Customer Journey Mastering Cross-Device Click Tracking

 Decoding Cross-Device Tracking What and Why

-Cross-device tracking is mostly about connecting the dots, businesses want to understand what your doing.
-It’s like trying to see the whole picture instead of just a small piece.
+Cross-device tracking is all about connecting the dots, so businesses can understand what you're doing.
+It’s like trying to see the whole picture of your interactions instead of just a small piece.
+This means understanding your entire interaction lifecycle, from when you first become aware of a brand, through your browsing and purchasing, all the way to post-purchase engagement.
 Here's the main ideas:

 • It's about monitoring user behavior across multiple devices, like phones, tablets, and computers, to get a complete view.
 Think about it, most households have upwards of 17 connected devices, according to reports, so tracking across those devices becomes really important.

 • It differs from old-school cookie tracking, which is way less accurate across multiple devices.
+Old-school cookies are usually browser-specific, not device-specific, and they can be easily cleared, making them unreliable for tracking a single user across their different gadgets.
 Cross-device tracking aims for a unified user id so its not just a best guess.

 • That unified id is important for better personalizing ads and content.
 I mean who doesn't want ads that are actually relevant, right?